 - Have new hires assess themselves against the requirements for their new role in order to identify strengths and gaps.
 This can be more formal (e.g., complete an online assessment) or more informal (e.g., conversation with a manager).

-- Ideally, your competencies or NOS should be linked to learning opportunities so that employees and their managers have a clear strategy for closing any gaps.
+- Ideally, your competencies should be linked to learning opportunities so that employees and their managers have a clear strategy for closing any gaps.
 For example, if I discover that my project management skills are not where they should be, I should know what learning opportunities are available for me to upskill in this important area.

 - Provide new hires with feedback on how they are performing and recommendations for learning and development activities.

 Defining the tasks and job requirements is essential but is not enough for successful onboarding.
-People also need social support and a feel like they fit in with the new organization.
+People also need social support and to feel like they fit in with the new organization.
 Here are some tips for fostering feelings of fit:

 - Pair newcomers up with a mentor or go-to-person to answer any potential questions a new hire might have.
 This can be achieved through a formal mentorship program or more informally by asking an experienced colleague to play this role for a new hire.